cmrfrd/Dynamo_Deck/README.md

 [combinations_with_replacement](https://docs.python.org/2/library/itertools.html#itertools.combinations_with_replacement),
 [product](https://docs.python.org/2/library/itertools.html#itertools.product)

+###Three important things to mention:

-**IMPORTANT**: You may notice you can create 2 sequences of cards for either face.
+1. You may notice you can create 2 sequences of cards for either face.
 If one sequence is longer than the other, Dynamo_Deck uses [izip_longest](https://docs.python.org/2/library/itertools.html#itertools.izip_longest) with a fillvalue of {} (empty face).

+2. In addition to that it is also important that Dynamo_Deck won't allow you to combine itertools methods together (unless you define your own custom generator) because no one wants to get all the permutations of a combination of numbers...
+NO ONE.

+3. An optional argument "name" or "names" is provided so instead of the key to the name defaulting to what it is reffered to in "attributes", you can provide your own custom names.

 A general template for an entire deck instruction goes as follows with the addition of card instructions